-'High quality teaching that is differentiated and personalised will meet the individual needs of the majority of children.
-Some children need educational provision that is additional to or different from this.
+'High quality teaching that is differentiated and personalised will meet the individual needs of the majority of pupils.
+Some pupils need educational provision that is additional to or different from this.
 Teachers will use their best endeavours to ensure that such provision be provided through high quality teaching.'
 (Code of Practice, section 1.24)

-- To be an inclusive, nurturing setting. - Provide every child with access to a broad and balanced education. - Ensure progress for every child. - Promote independence, equality and consideration for others. - Ensure that we celebrate the wide range of our students' achievement. - Equip students with the skills and attributes necessary for secondary education. - Create a welcoming atmosphere for parents.
+- To be an inclusive, nurturing setting. - Provide every pupil with access to a broad and balanced education. - Ensure progress for every pupil. - Promote independence, equality and consideration for others. - Ensure that we celebrate the wide range of our students' achievement. - Equip students with the skills and attributes necessary for secondary education. - Create a welcoming atmosphere for parents.

-4. Arrangements for Co-ordinating SEN Provision
+4. Arrangements for Co-ordinating SEND Provision

-The SENCO will hold details of all SEN records such as the SEN Register, Assess Plan Do Review One forms and records of visits from external agencies.
+The SENDCO will hold details of all SEND records such as the SEND Register, Assess Plan Do Review forms and records of visits from external agencies.